xuchenhao001/BIT-homework/Proxy/SSH-proxy/README.md

 # Configure of proxy through SSH

-If you do have a server host without `shadowsocks` environment, you still need a proxy for Google.
-So try SSH!
+If you do have a server host without `Shadowsocks` or `Squid` environment, you still need a proxy for Google.
+So try SSH proxy!

 ## Windows PuTTY